danfuzz/samizdat/doc/samizdat-0/library-peg.md

 to produce tree structures per se).

 When building tokenizers, the input elements are taken to be in the form of character-as-token items.
-Each element is a highlet whose type tag is a single-string character (and whose value if any is irrelevant for the parsing mechanism).
+Each element is a token whose type tag is a single-string character (and whose value if any is irrelevant for the parsing mechanism).
 There are helper functions which take strings and automatically convert them into this form.